Bahanix/ffos-template/README.md

 Firefox OS open web app template with localisation.

+## Note

+* To use Rakefile, you will need ruby and bundler: `gem install bundler`
+* I advise to swap CACHE and NETWORK in `manifest.appcache` while developping.
+* Do not forget to unswap them before building and deploying your app.

 ## Test with your device or simulator

 * Download and install [Firefox Nightly](https://nightly.mozilla.org/)